 - Easily leave out the sugar for a delicious salty snack.

-- Adjust the amount of sugar as needed.
+- Adjust the amount of sugar as needed in this homemade kettle corn recipe.
 Start with 1/4 cup sugar and work your way up if you like super sweet popcorn.
 Taste it as you go.

 - I say count out loud for 15 seconds so you don’t lose track of time!